 Student complaints reporting violations to applicable statutes under Texas Education Code Chapters 54 and 61 and THECB rules under Title 19, Texas Administrative Code, Part 1 may be investigated by THECB.

 - Matters that are or have been in litigation

 - Matters solely concerning grades, examination results, or evaluation of academic performance

-- Matters solely related to student life such as student housing, dining facilities, food service, violations of the student code of conduct, or student activities and organizations
+- Matters solely related to student life such as housing, dining facilities, food service, code of conduct, or student activities and organizations

 - Complaints about religious institutions relating solely to their religious (as opposed to secular) standards and religious programs of study